Leaves of Absence - UTDBP3054

 Payment to an Estate

-A deceased employee's estate is entitled to payment for one-half (1/2) of the employee's accrued sick leave balance, or 336 sick leave hours, whichever is less, if the employee had at least six (6) months of continuous state employment at the time of death.
+A deceased employee's estate is entitled to payment for one-half (1/2) of the employee's accrued sick leave balance, or 336 sick leave hours, whichever is less, if the employee had at least six (6) months of continuous state employment at the time of death and normally worked 900 hours or more a year.

-Authority is hereby delegated to the department head or designee to approve sick leave use and require medical certification when needed.
+Approval authority is hereby delegated to the department head or designee to approve sick leave use.
+The Office of Human Resources must review and approve qualified leave under FMLA and will require medical certification for this process.

 In accordance with the provisions of Texas Government Code 661.001, the University allows eligible employees to voluntarily donate accrued sick leave hours to a sick leave pool.
 Upon meeting the requirements set out in this policy, eligible employees may apply to withdraw unearned sick leave hours from the UTD sick leave pool.
 The sick leave pool assists employees when they, or eligible family members, suffer a catastrophic illness or injury.